zwhittle/123Tasks/README.md

 * MM/DD
 * YYYY/MM/DD

-Saves each task to a database but doesn't do anything with them yet.
+Saves each task to a database and displays all tasks on the main screen

 ## Example:
 Take passport photo #passport @walgreens !12/30/2020